 B.1 Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
-Y N ⊠ Statement of Housing Needs and Strategy for Addressing Housing Needs - ⊠ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions ⊠ Financial Resources ⊠ Rent Determination ⊠ Operation and Management ⊠ Grievance Procedures ⊠ Homeownership Programs ⊠ Community Service and Self-Sufficiency Programs ⊠ Safety and Crime Prevention ⊠ Pet Policy ⊠ Asset Management ⊠ Substantial Deviation. ⊠ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): (c) The PHA must submit its Deconcentration Policy for Field Office review.
+Y N □ Statement of Housing Needs and Strategy for Addressing Housing Needs - □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions □ Financial Resources □ Rent Determination □ Operation and Management □ Grievance Procedures N O □ Homeownership Programs □ Community Service and Self-Sufficiency Programs □ Safety and Crime Prevention □ Pet Policy NO □ Asset Management □ Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): (c) The PHA must submit its Deconcentration Policy for Field Office review.
 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N ⊠ Hope VI or Choice Neighborhoods ⊠ Mixed Finance Modernization or Development ⊠ Demolition and/or Disposition ⊠ Designated Housing for Elderly and/or Disabled Families ⊠ Conversion of Public Housing to Tenant-Based Assistance ⊠ Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD ⊠ Occupancy by Over-Income Families ⊠ Occupancy by Police Officers ⊠ Non-Smoking Policies. ⊠ Project-Based Vouchers. ⊠ Units with Approved Vacancies for Modernization ⊠ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants) (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+Y N (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan.
-B.3 Progress Report.
+If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan. В.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
 B.4 Capital Improvements.
-Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved. В.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit? $\begin{array}{c} Y & N \\ \Box & \boxtimes \end{array}$
+Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
+B.5 Most Recent Fiscal Year Audit.
+D.O (a) Were there any findings in the most recent FY Audit?
+Y N

-(b) If yes, please describe: C. Other Decument and/or Cartification Decuirements C. Other Document and/or Certification Requirements.
-C.1 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+(b) If yes, please describe: C. Other Document and/or Certification Requirements.
+C1 C.1 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
+Y N D (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.2 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
-C.3 Civil Rights Certification/ Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
+G2 C.3 Civil Rights Certification/ Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
 Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.4 Challenged Elements.
 If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan?
-Y N If yes, include Challenged Elements.
-C.5 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place? $\begin{array}{c} Y & N \\ \square \\ \blacksquare \\ \end{array}$ (b) If yes, please describe: (b) If yes, please describe.
+Y N □ ⊠ If yes, include Challenged Elements.
+C.5 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
+Y N N/A ☐ □ (b) If yes, please describe: